Public opinion divided over masks in schools

-Public opinion on masks in schools was divided at Monday’s Pitt County Board of Education meeting, the first in a year and a half that was open for the public to attend.
+Public opinion on masks in schools was divided at this week's Pitt County Board of Education meeting, the first in a year and a half that was open for the public to attend.

 Alex Zsoldos asked the board not to “put children through another year of emotional anguish and isolation by mandating masks.”